Fayette County assistance programs

 Housing, rent, and energy bill assistance

 They offer the Homeless Prevention and Rapid Rehousing program.
 This program provides Rent/Utility Assistance, Employment Counseling, Budgeting/Credit Counseling, Case Management, and referral programs.
+There may also be grants available in Fayette County for other housing expenses, such as a security deposit.
 People can receive up to 18 months of rent help, and funds to pay energy and heating bills.

 Home Energy Assistance Program